 This stream processing code addresses my concerns with the stream coordination code.

-3. The functions are just passing the data through a sequence of super simple processing steps.
+give the events meaning, manage state and handle rendering.- The functions are just passing the data through a sequence of super simple processing steps.
 The functions passed into the higher-order functions need not care that they're dealing with streams of events.

 My code only takes the first two steps from Nolen's post.
 It's possible that there are complications introduced from the mouse interactions that haven't occurred to me.
 But I've previously written the other half of an autocompleter and I think I see how a full stream processing solution would come together.